2. From Rambam to America

 advanced stage of training assisted me.
 Several minutes after I

-started, Dr. Leo Charendoff, the almighty Chief Resident entered the
+started, Dr. Leo Charendoff, the almighty Chief Resident

 operating room.
 “Doctor Weissberg”, I heard his voice.